Skip to main content

 About the Wine Lists

 Our guiding principle in examining wine reviews, tastings, and discussions has been to identify good wines that someone who makes wine a regular part of their life can plausibly afford.
 While it is pleasant to occasionally open a $40 or $50 bottle of wine, few indeed of us can afford to do so several times a week, week in and week out.
-Thus, we have restricted our focus here to wines available at retail for “a reasonable price”, which we arbitrarily define as no more than $20, with many quite a bit less (though we try—for those varieties where we found more-expensive wines nontrivially better than those on the main list, which is by no means all varieties—to include a representative “splurge” wine for those special occasions when cost is secondary).
+That is why we have restricted our focus here to wines available at retail for “a reasonable price”, which we arbitrarily define as no more than $20, with many quite a bit less.
+(But that dollar line is getting harder and harder to hold as the years go by.)

 (An interesting article, aptly entitled “Who Buys Wine Over $20?” appeared in Wine Searcher’s “Wine News” for February 6, 2014.)

 But even if a given wine is of good quality and available somewhere at a reasonable price, that is of little avail if that “somewhere” is just one or maybe two retailers, especially if small or far from you.
-We have thus also tried to limit our lists to wines available at a minimum of five retailers, as identified by the wine search engines we discuss elsewhere.
-Mind, in some cases, where the grape type seems important but U.S. retailers scant (which, sad to say, is not uncommon), we have listed less widely sold wines anyway, with an explanatory note atop the list.
+We thus also tried to limit our lists to wines available at a plausible number of retailers.

 Please understand that we are not claiming that we have listed all good wines of a given type available for under $20; for some popular wine types, there might be hundreds or even thousands.
-What we do believe is that we have presented for each type a menu of bottlings each of which is widely considered among the best of its type at that price point, and which in sum are a satisfactory representation of their particular grape.
-Moreover, we have also screened by availability, using a couple of popular wine-search sites (Wine Searcher and 1000 Corks); there seemed no point in listing wines, however good, either unavailable or only available from a very, very few retailers (though for a few uncommon varieties, to make a nontrivial list we simply had to include some relatively scarce bottlings).
+What we do believe is that we have presented for each type a menu of bottlings each of which is widely considered among the best of its type at that price point, and which in sum are generally held to be a satisfactory representations of their particular grapes.

 When you come to look at the individual pages, you will find the lists headed as “Some to Try”, not “Buy These” or anything of that sort.
 We expect, and recommend, that you do some further homework on any listed wines in which you are interested.
 If that seems to contradict what we have said about why this site exists, it really doesn’t.
-We have pointed you at a select few, and that in itself is the huge saving in time and tedium.
-Each listed wine has a set of click-on links to retail offerings as shown in Wine Searcher and 1000 Corks, plus—and arguably even more important—links to its page at CellarTracker (a crowd-sourced review site) and its Wine Searcher “Tasting Notes” page, so you can easily peruse opinions, amateur and professional, about that wine.
+We have pointed you at a select set, and that in itself is the huge saving in time and tedium.
+Each listed wine has a click-on link to retail offerings as shown in Wine Searcher.

 Furthermore, finding and buying wines usually involves a lot more than just assembling a list of interesting wines: there are all sorts of practical issues needing consideration, notably (for those many not likely to be locally available) shipping costs.
 For a fuller discussion of wine-search sites and of buying considerations in general, please visit our page on Buying Wine and don’t miss the page that discusses wine reviews and their limitations.